-Informing strategies The following strategie he following strategies have been developed to provide nore specific guidance on the objectives of Liveable Maitland These include + Local Strategic Planning Statement 2040+ Local Housing Strategy 2041 Rural Lands Strategy 2041.
+Informing strategies The following strategies have been developed to provide more specific guidance on the objectives of Liveable Ma These include: • Local Strategic Planning Statement 2040+ Local Housing Strategy 2041 Rural Lands Strategy 2041.

 Focus area - core focus areas that support and guide the achievement of our shared vision.